5G: A Complete Game Changer

 The driving forces behind 5G

-Wireless cellular transmission has been a powerful engine driving our society forward.
+The wireless cellular transmission has been a powerful engine driving our society forward.
 With only a decade into the deployment of fourth-generation cellular networks, our lives today are incomparable to that ten years ago.
 As 4G technology pulls the world away from PC to mobile, existing industries surrounding social media, e-commerce, and online entertainment have experienced massive growth.
 Other new industries built on cloud services and data sharing are also emerging quickly.

 Such rapid industry change is pushing our current 4G wireless infrastructure to its limit.
 In terms of capacity, more and more devices are being connected.
 From smart home appliances to smart cars, almost every new tech product connects to the internet.
 In terms of speed, these new products and services are demanding lightning transmission speed with shorter latency.
 The limited capacity and transmission speed of 4G would soon find it hard to cope with such a huge number of connections.
 In order to keep up with the innovation, wireless technology providers are working on a set of new developments, naming it 5G.